Balhannah

 Balhannah features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.6% of all households, including 37.6% couples with children, 30.9% couples without children, and 9.1% single parent families.
-Non-family households make up the remaining 21.4%, with lone person households at 19.6% and group households comprising 1.9% of the total.
-The median household size is 2.7 people, which is larger than the Greater Adelaide average of 2.5.
+Family households account for 78.6 percent of all households, including 37.6 percent couples with children, 30.9 percent couples without children, and 9.1 percent single parent families.
+Non-family households constitute the remaining 21.4 percent, with lone person households at 19.6 percent and group households comprising 1.9 percent of the total.
+The median household size is 2.7 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households